priyas21/PracticeGit/Readme.md

 - `git add “*.txt”` : add all text files in whole project
 ### .......................................................................................................................................................

-- `git diff`  : show the unstated differences since last commit; show the lines added and deleted/ modified in the files
+- `git diff`  : show the unstated differences since last commit; show the lines added and deleted/ modified in the files  ; see the differences between unstated and staged files
-- `git diff --staged` : View the staged differences
+- `git diff --staged` : View the staged differences ; see the difference between staged files and recent commit
 - `git diff origin/master` : shows all the changes (unstaged and committed from master)
+- `git diff <first commit sha> < second commit sha>` : difference between  two commits
 - `git reset HEAD <filename>` : Unstage the changes
 - HEAD refers to last commit on the current branch or current timeline
 - `git checkout — <filename>` : to discard all the changes in the working directory in the specified filename